 Before the Dry Times, the Patrimony fought a savage border war with the Jogos Nhai, who poisoned rivers and wells, burned towns and cities, and carried off thousands into slavery on the plains.
-The Hyrkoon, for their part, were sacrificing tens of thousands of Jogos Nhai to their gods.
+The Hyrkoon, for their part, sacrificed tens of thousands of Jogos Nhai to their gods.
 This enmity survives into the present, with Jogos Nhai jhattars leading attacks on Kayakayanaya.

 The custom of having warrior women, who fight bare-breasted and pierce their nipples with iron rings and cheeks with rubies, shared by the above cities, possibly originates in the Patrimony.
-West of the Bone Mountains, the city of Yinishar, now the ruins of Vaes Jini, may have been connected with Hyrkoon, as the people of Yinishar were akin to the people of Samyriana.
+West of the Bone Mountains, the city of Yinishar, now the ruins of Vaes Jini, may have been connected with Hyrkoon, as the people of Yinishar were akin to the people of Shamyriana.